cvanelteren/splitboard/readme.md

 more and more different types of switches are available.

 Why do  I prefer mechanical keyboards?
-Mechanical keyboards give a "joy" to typing.
-Membrane keyboards are fine to type on, but  they aren't fun.
-Generally my fingers  get "tired" after typing  on membrane keyboards  as the keys feel  a bit mushy, i.e.  you get no relief  when pushing down a  key and the key press does not feel crisp.
+Mechanical keyboards give a &ldquo;joy&rdquo; to typing.
+Membrane keyboards are fine to type on, but  they aren&rsquo;t fun.
+Generally my fingers  get &ldquo;tired&rdquo;
+after typing  on membrane keyboards  as the keys feel  a bit mushy, i.e.  you get no relief  when pushing down a  key and the key press does not feel crisp.

-After  following  / r / mechanicalkeyboards   for  a  while,  I decided to  /build/ my  own keyboard.
+After  following  / r / mechanicalkeyboards   for  a  while,  I decided to  *build* my  own keyboard.
 Within  the community, there is a wide variety  of switches and shapes of keyboards available.
-The one I wanted, an orthonormal keyboard, wasn't commercially available.
+The one I wanted, an orthonormal keyboard, wasn&rsquo;t commercially available.
 Plus I liked the idea of building my own keyboard.
 In my work,  the keyboard is my  primary tool and why not  key a custom version of it  for myself.
 I ended up  building 2  handwired  versions of  65  percent with  85 switches  in  a  grid  layout.
 In  addition,  I  modded  a MagSafe-inspired cable to it which allowed it to be nice and portable.
-After  every build I told  myself : " This  is the last one I'll build".
+After  every build I told  myself : &ldquo; This  is the last one I&rsquo;ll build&rdquo;.

-Enter  this blog,  where I  again tell  myself "this  is the last  one I  build!".
+Enter  this blog,  where I  again tell  myself &ldquo;this  is the last  one I  build!&rdquo;.
 What  changed?
 Since  I learned  about split-style keyboard,  I always wanted one.
-The keyboards I had  made   so  far  weren't.
+The keyboards I had  made   so  far  weren&rsquo;t.
 Split   would  be  completely ergonomical,  but  unfortunately,  none (that  I  know  of) exists that are both (a) wireless and (b) split.
 As always I aimed to high and wanted to emulate the many features that